jeffozozo/IT2300/product_admin_assignment.md

 ## Overview

-This admin-only interface allows authorized users to perform full CRUD (Create, Read, Update, Delete) operations on products stored in the `Product` table of the `eCommerceDB` database.
+This admin-only interface allows users to perform full CRUD (Create, Read, Update, Delete) operations on products stored in the `Product` table of the `eCommerceDB` database.

 ## Product Table Structure